Natural Remedies For Pancreatitis In Dogs

-If your dog has been diagnosed with pancreatitis, it is important to feed a diet which is low in fat, hypoallergenic and grain-free to reduce inflammation and help to prevent future flare-ups.
+If your dog has been diagnosed with pancreatitis, it is important to feed a diet that is low in fat, hypoallergenic and grain-free to reduce inflammation and help to prevent future flare-ups.
 Thus, feeding a hypoallergenic dog pancreatitis diet can quiet GI inflammation, which, along with a lower fat diet, can help your dog feel better overall.
 Certain foods such as allergens and grains can be pro-inflammatory, meaning they can increase inflammation, so eliminating them from your dog’s diet is helpful.
 Ask Ariel Pet Nutritionist Susan Blake Davis offered holistic consultations in conjunction with veterinarians at VCA hospitals for over 10 years.
 Her canine pancreatitis diet and digestive enzyme supplements for dogs with pancreatitis can be used along with conventional treatments recommended by your veterinarian.
-Many pet owners might not realize that many foods (even the highest quality, grain-free, premium diets) are contributing to their dog’s health issues.
+Many pet owners might not realize that many foods (even the highest-quality, grain-free, premium diets) are contributing to their dog’s health issues.
 Please be sure to include the food and treats you are feeding your dog on the order form at checkout.
 We will include FREE diet tips for dogs with pancreatitis on the packing slip that comes with your order.

 Why Use Ask Ariel Supplements To Help Your Pet With Pancreatitis?

-Many pet owners have seen the benefits of using supplements on their own health and now want the same for their pets.
-Our premium, natural pet supplements have been used successfully in veterinary hospitals since 2005.
+Many pet owners have seen the benefits of using supplements for their own health and now want the same for their pets.
+Our premium natural pet supplements have been used successfully in veterinary hospitals since 2005.
 Ask Ariel's remedies are selected based on quality, scientific research and proven results.
 A holistic approach with supplements and diet changes (FREE diet tips on the packing slip with your order) will give your pet the best chance of healing and recovery.
-Many veterinarians have seen the proven results of our products with their patients, which is why Ask Ariel pet supplements are veterinary recommended nationwide.
+Many veterinarians have seen the proven results of our products with their patients, which is why Ask Ariel pet supplements are recommended by veterinarians nationwide.

 Need Help?
 Please email us at [email protected]